mjebrahimi/EasyCompressor/README.md

 ## What's Changed from v1.4.0 to v2.0.0

 * Many **improvements** were made including **performance optimizations** and **bug fixes**.
+* A great [Performance Benchmark](https://github.com/mjebrahimi/EasyCompressor#benchmarks) between different compression algorithms added.
 * Two new compressors added: [EasyCompressor.Snappier](https://www.nuget.org/packages/EasyCompressor.Snappier/) and [EasyCompressor.ZstdSharp](https://www.nuget.org/packages/EasyCompressor.ZstdSharp/)
-* A great [Performance Benchmark](https://github.com/mjebrahimi/EasyCompressor#benchmarks) between different compression algorithms added.
 * **Shared instances** added to each compressor for Ease-of-Use `LZ4Compressor.Shared.Compress(bytes);`
 * **EasyCompressor.Zstd** bug fixed and the lastest version of **zstd.dll (v1.5.5)** where included to the package.
-* These packages deprecated: [EasyCompressor.Zstd](https://www.nuget.org/packages/EasyCompressor.Zstd/), [EasyCompressor.Snappy](https://www.nuget.org/packages/EasyCompressor.Snappy/) and [EasyCompressor.BrotliNET](https://www.nuget.org/packages/EasyCompressor.BrotliNET/) because their development has been stopped and newer and better packages have replaced them.
+* These packages **deprecated**: [EasyCompressor.Zstd](https://www.nuget.org/packages/EasyCompressor.Zstd/), [EasyCompressor.Snappy](https://www.nuget.org/packages/EasyCompressor.Snappy/) and [EasyCompressor.BrotliNET](https://www.nuget.org/packages/EasyCompressor.BrotliNET/) because their development has been stopped and newer and better packages have replaced them.
 * The **default compression levels** have changed and are carefully configured based on extensive benchmarking to ensure the **highest level of efficiency** and **speed** at a **reasonable compression ratio**.
 * **Three new LZ4 binary compression modes** added: